nodeshift/tutorial/cloud-native/README.md

 #### On Windows

 We will use Podman Desktop to build and run our image.
-1. Create a file called `Dockerfile-run` and paste content from below url: https://raw.githubusercontent.com/NodeShift/docker/master/Dockerfile-run
+1. Create a file called `Dockerfile-run` and paste the content from the below URL: https://raw.githubusercontent.com/NodeShift/docker/master/Dockerfile-run

-1. Create another file called `.dockerignore` and paste content from below url: https://raw.githubusercontent.com/NodeShift/docker/master/.dockerignore
+1. Create another file called `.dockerignore` and paste the content from the below URL: https://raw.githubusercontent.com/NodeShift/docker/master/.dockerignore

 1. Run Podman Desktop